kiddsoftware/rails_blog_engine/README.md

 * ...have excellent unit test coverage, including tests for JavaScript.

 CoffeeScript, SCSS and other standard Rails 3.1 features are fair game, as are RSpec, HAML and CanCan.
-The `simple_form` dependency is going away shortly.

 The following features are on my wishlist: